shopware/shopware/src/Docs/Resources/current/4-how-to/520-extend-shopware-migration-profile.md

 Take a look at [writer concept](./../2-internals/4-plugins/010-shopware-migration-assistant/080-writer.md) for more information.

 And that's it, you're done and have already implemented your first plugin migration.
-Install your plugin, clear the cache and build the administration to see the migration of your bundle entities.
+Install your plugin, clear the cache and build the administration anew to see the migration of your bundle entities.

 ## Source